-As such, we support Item 125 of the Exposure Draft, which requires rule books to refer to replaceable rules rather than incorporate them in full.
+As such, we support Item 147 of the Bill, which requires rule books to refer to replaceable rules rather than incorporate them in full.
 This will not only ensure that rule books do not become unwieldy, but also ensure that they remain current if there are amendments to the CATSI Act.
+We also support Item 150 of the Bill that provides CATSI Act corporations a transitional period to allow these organisations to reference replaceable rules accordingly.

-F. Factsheet 8: Officers of corporations
+F. Officers of corporations